b2mackie/VRES-T-Cell-Modelling/README.md

 # VRES-T-Cell-Modelling
 Brief description: Agent based modelling of T cells in new cancer treatment where T cells are activated outside the body using IL-2 secreting micro-rods.
 Code written in PhysiCell, C++.

 To run the system save VRES under "sample_projects" in PhysiCell.
-Use "make-VRES-sample" command in Anaconda or similiar.
-Follow with command "make".
+Use "make-reset" command in Anaconda or similiar.
+Follow with command "make-VRES-fresh".
 Run executable name "VRES".
 Output will be in output folder.
 Can create a gif using "make gif" command.
 Will be put in output folder as "animation".
 Save "substrate_and_cell_total_plotting.m" under matlab folder in PhysiCell.
 Run code after running the project in Anaconda or similiar.

 # VRES